tud-cd/tudscr/README.md

 The TUD-KOMA-Script bundle provides both classes and packages in order to create LaTeX documents in the corporate design of the Technische Universität Dresden.
 It bases on the KOMA-Script bundle, which must necessarily be present.
-In addition, the PostScript font families Univers and DIN-Bold are required.
+In addition, the PostScript font families Univers and DIN-Bold should be installed.
+Otherwise, the document classes can admittedly be used, but in this case, the created documents do not correspond to the originally thought style.

 Employees and students of the Technische Universität Dresden can request these fonts via  https://tu-dresden.de/service/publizieren/cd/4_latex from the university marketing university marketing with regard to the use of LaTeX.
 To install the PostScript fonts, please refer to the corresponding release under https://github.com/tud-cd/tudscr/releases/tag/fonts and the LaTeX forum of the Technische Universität Dresden: http://latex.wcms-file3.tu-dresden.de/phpBB3/index.php

 Classes and Packages